Thursday, October 31, 2024

 Conclusion

 Download a 30-day free trial version to evaluate the features of dbForge Studio for MySQL.
-After it expires, consider the purchase of the full license of the tool to double your productivity during the MySQL database backup/restore and other database development and management operations.
+After it expires, consider the purchase of the full license of the tool to double your productivity during the MySQL database backup/restore and other database administration operations.
 Also, you can watch this video tutorial:

 RELATED ARTICLES